bonnie-chin/bonnie-chin/README.md

 ## Hi!
 I'm Bonnie 👋

-### I'm a Software Engineer Intern at Zynga, Product Designer and 3rd Year CS student @ UWaterloo.
+### I'm Design Engineer @ Spatial, Product Designer and 3rd Year CS student @ UWaterloo.
 I'm also an avid learner, **proud generalist**, and a psychology major in spirit 😄 Oh, and a proud mother of two big stuffies :)

 #### My pillars